-Alert Name Description Level Additional Information Corrective Action

-ANT_CABLE Cable loss excessive; check system; Critical Cable loss may exceed the Check Antenna cable for

-performance maybe degraded. system spec of 9 dB damage or loose

-connections.
-Replace if

-necessary.

-ANT_MISSING Unable to detect antenna Fault Check Antenna for

-damage.
-Check for loose

-connections.
-Remove and

-reinstall the antenna.
-If

-problem continues, the

-antenna may need to be

-replaced.

-ANTENNA_POST_FAIL The antenna has failed POWER ON Fault Check Antenna for

-URE SELF TEST damage.
-Check for loose

-connections.
-Remove and

-reinstall the antenna.
-If

-problem continues, the

-antenna may need to be

-replaced.

-BCX-denial Failed to connect to pass data, Fault Restart BDU.
-Contact

-reason - location representative if problem

-persists for more than 4

-hours.

-BCX_IBIT_FAILURE The BCX has failed "Initiated Built Fault Open

-In Self-Test" View Logs for details. http://portal.thaleslink and

-review Self-Test logs.

-Restart the BDU.
-If

-problem persists, contact

-representative.
+Alert Name Description Level Additional Information Corrective Action ANT_CABLE Cable loss excessive; check system; performance maybe degraded.
+Critical Cable loss may exceed the system spec of 10 dB Check Antenna cable for damage or loose connections.
+Replace if necessary.
+ANT_MISSING Unable to detect antenna Fault Check Antenna for damage.
+Check for loose connections.
+Remove and reinstall the antenna.
+If problem continues, the antenna may need to be replaced.
+ANTENNA_POST_FAIL URE The antenna has failed POWER ON SELF TEST Fault Check Antenna for damage.
+Check for loose connections.
+Remove and reinstall the antenna.
+If problem continues, the antenna may need to be replaced.
+ANT_WRONG_VER The antenna is running incorrect version Warning Restart BDU.
+Contact representative if problem persists.
+APPROACHING_MAX_T EMP System approaching maximum internal temperature - the terminal may reboot.
+Critical A system component may exceed the maximum internal temperature of 85 C. The terminal may automatically shut off.
+Move BDU to a cooler area or allow to cool down prior to further operations.
+BCX-denial Failed to connect to pass data, reason - location Fault Restart BDU.
+Contact representative if problem